Skip to main content

+Control browser state isolation during development with managed, persistent, or custom profiles.
 Keep browser sessions isolated or persistent based on your workflow.
-Extension.js launches browsers with profile-aware defaults so you can choose clean runs, reusable state, or an explicit local profile path.
+Extension.js launches browsers with profile-aware defaults.
+Choose clean runs, reusable state, or an explicit local profile path.

 How it works

-Profile mode is selected in this order:
+Extension.js chooses the profile mode in this order:

 1. Explicit profile path (if provided)